dipc-cc/hubbard/doc/examples/open.rst

 .. code-block:: python

       import Hubbard.hamiltonian as hh
-      import Hubbard.geometry as geometry
       import Hubbard.sp2 as sp2
       import Hubbard.density as density
       from Hubbard.negf import NEGF

       # Build sisl.Geometry object of a ZGNR of width W=5 C-atoms across,
-      # e.g., by using the function Hubbard.geometry.zgnr.
+      # e.g., by using the function sisl.geom.zgnr.
       # This function returns a periodic ZGNR along the x-axis.
-      ZGNR = geometry.zgnr(5)
+      ZGNR = sisl.geom.zgnr(5)

       # Set U and kT for the whole calculation
       U = 2.0